Using Open Data standards means that each of your services can talk to each other freely — and that’s the key to unlocking savings.

 When a council establishes an Open311 endpoint, anyone can build a service which can send reports directly into your council systems.
 You can keep everything secure with API keys or log-ins.

-If you set up your Open311 endpoint to support two-way synchronisation, we can pull information back into FixMyStreet to display the current status of reports, close them down automatically and keep everyone up to date with the same information.
+If you set up your Open311 endpoint to support two-way synchronisation, we can pull information back into our services, be it FixMyStreet Pro or WasteWorks, for example, to display the current status of reports, close them down automatically and keep everyone up to date with the same information.

 By using Open311 you’re not tied into a single proprietary system; you can easily connect multiple systems and apps together keeping everything synchronised and up to date, or swap services out over time.